Online Multi-modal Root Cause Identification in Microservice Systems: Introduction

 \section{Introduction}

-Root Cause Analysis (RCA) is crucial for identifying the underlying causes of system failures and ensuring the high performance of microservice systems~\citep{wang2023incremental, li2021practical, wang2023interdependent}.
+Root Cause Analysis (RCA) is crucial for identifying the underlying causes of system failures and ensuring the high performance of microservice systems~\citep{wang2023incremental, li2021practical}.
 Traditional manual root cause analysis is labor-intensive, costly, and error-prone, given the complexity of microservice systems and the extensive volume of data involved.
 Consequently, effective and efficient root cause analysis methods are vital for pinpointing failures in complex microservice systems and mitigating potential financial losses when system faults occur.

-Previous studies in data-driven RCA, particularly those utilizing causal discovery techniques, have primarily focused on constructing causal or dependency graphs~\citep{DBLP:conf/nips/IkramCMSBK22, lu2017log, li2021practical, soldani2022anomaly, wang2023interdependent, DBLP:conf/www/ZhengCHC24}.
-These graphs depict the causal links between different system entities and key performance indicators (KPIs), thereby enabling the tracing of underlying causes through these structures.
-For instance, Wang \textit{et al.}~\citep{wang2023interdependent} developed a hierarchical graph neural network method that automatically identifies causal relationships both within and between networks to help pinpoint root causes.
+Prior works leveraging causal discovery have focused on constructing causal or dependency graphs~\citep{DBLP:conf/nips/IkramCMSBK22, lu2017log, li2021practical}, which reveal causal links among system entities and key performance indicators to trace underlying faults.

-\nop{Existing data-driven RCA approaches mainly utilize causal discovery techniques by constructing causal graphs to capture the interconnection between system entities and the key performance indicators (KPIs), which are used for root cause identification~\citep{DBLP:conf/nips/IkramCMSBK22, wang2023interdependent, DBLP:conf/www/ZhengCHC24}.
-For instance, Wang et al. \citep{wang2023hierarchical} propose a hierarchical RCA method by constructing interdependent causal networks and facilitating the root cause localization. }

-Despite significant advances, most of these approaches are designed for offline use and face challenges with real-time implementation in microservice systems due to high computational demands.
-To address this, Wang \textit{et al.}~\citep{wang2023incremental} introduced an online RCA method that decouples state-invariant and state-dependent information and incrementally updates the causal graph.
-Li \textit{et al.}~\citep{DBLP:conf/kdd/0005LYNZSP22} developed a causal Bayesian network that leverages system architecture knowledge to mitigate potential biases toward new data.
-However, these online RCA methods are limited to handling single-modal data.

-\nop{Despite their significant progress, most of these approaches are designed for the offline setting and could not be naturally implemented online due to their high time complexity for detecting root causes in real-world microservice systems.
-To address this issue, \citep{wang2023incremental} introduces online root cause analysis by decoupling the state-invariant and state-dependent information and incrementally updating the causal graph; \citep{DBLP:conf/kdd/0005LYNZSP22} constructs a causal Bayesian network with the knowledge of system architecture and a descendant adjustment technique for the potential bias towards new data.
-However, these online RCA approaches are limited in handling single-modality data such as metric time-series data~\citep{DBLP:conf/kdd/0005LYNZSP22, wang2023incremental} or unstructured log data~\citep{aggarwal2020localization}. }